 Also called balance bikes, these pint-sized bicycles will teach balance and control for your young rider.
 By removing the pedals, your youngster only needs to learn one skill at a time, making the whole process easier and more fun.
 As soon as they can safely fit a helmet and stand over the mini bike, as young as 16 months, they are ready to start learning.
 And from then on, they are good to go: runners can ride on dirt, pavement, gravel.
 Anywhere you would ride your bike, your child can ride along too.
 Don’t bother with so-called “training wheels”; go for the option that will help develop their skills right from the start.

 Tips for Teaching

 Depending on your child’s personality this may be one of the easiest experiences of their young life or one of the funny stories you will tell at their wedding.
-Either way here are some tips to make it easier on all of you.
+Either way, here are some tips to make it easier for all of you.